khou22/khou22.github.io/_posts/2017-08-04-my-custom-vim-configuration-installation-usage-and-capabilities.md

 ### Switching input modes
 Highlight mode: `v`
 Insert mode (keyboard and arrow keys will work like normal): `i`
+Insert new line below and enter insert mode: `o`
+Delete and enter insert mode: `s`
 Viewing mode (if in highlight or insert mode): `Esc`

 ### Navigating In-File (Non-Insert Mode)